appium/appium/docs/en/about-appium/platform-support.md

-Note that this documentation explains about Appium 1.x.
-Please refer to [the README in the Appium repository](https://github.com/appium/appium) or [Appium 2.0 documentation](https://appium.github.io/appium) about Appium 2.0.
+This documentation is deprecated.
+Please refer to [the README in the Appium repository](https://github.com/appium/appium) or [Appium 2.0 documentation](http://appium.io/).

 ## Appium Platform Support